sushrutb/website/source/_posts/2026-02-06-fort-kochi.md

 All performances are free to attend, but you do need to acquire a token due to limited seating, available 30mins before start time.

 > Fort Kochi is worth visit if you are interested in exploring vibrant cities that are culturally rich.
-Worth visiting during Biennable festival.
+Worth visiting during Biennale festival.